Marcel Ciolacu: Early life and education

-Marcel Ciolacu was born in Buzău as the son of Ion Ciolacu, a career military pilot.
-In 1995 he obtained a law degree from the Ecological University of Bucharest, which was authorized in May 1995.
-In 2008 he attended a program in Security and National Defence at the National College of Defence in Bucharest, a controversial university, regarded by some Romanian publications as a "diploma-factory".
+Marcel Ciolacu was born in the city of Buzău, Romania as the son of Ion Ciolacu, a career military pilot in the Romanian Air Force, native to Oltenia, southern Romania.
+His mother's family is native to Tecuci, Western Moldavia, north-eastern Romania.

+In 1995 he obtained a law degree from the Ecological University of Bucharest, which was authorised in May 1995.
+In 2008 he attended a program in Security and National Defence at the National College of Defence in Bucharest, a controversial university, regarded by some Romanian publications as a diploma mill.

 In 2012 he completed a master's programme in the Management of the Public Sector at the National University of Political Studies and Public Administration.

 Political career

-Early Political Activity
+Early political activity

-Marcel Ciolacu has become a member of the National Salvation Front in 1990.
-During the early nineties, Ciolacu climbed the steps in local politics and by 1996 he became the second-in-command of the Youth Organization of the party.
-Senator Ion Vasile became his godfather to his child.
+Marcel Ciolacu participated in the 1989 Romanian Revolution in Buzău, but a recent investigation by independent news organisation Recorder has put these claims under scrutiny, having revealed a series of inconsistencies in his account and the lack of supporting evidence for his participation in the 1989 Romanian Revolution.
+He became a member of the National Salvation Front in 1990.
+During the early nineties, Ciolacu climbed the steps in local politics, and by 1996, had become the second-in-command of the Youth Organisation of the party.
+Senator Ion Vasile became the godfather of his child.
 He remained little known, however, until the mid-2000s.
-In 2005 he was for several months the interim prefect of Buzau, after which he became, in turn, director of Urbis Serv and deputy mayor of Buzau (2008-2012).
-As deputy mayor when Constantin Boșcodeală was mayor of Buzau (1996–2016).
+In 2005, he was for several months the interim prefect of Buzau, after which he became, in turn, director of Urbis Serv and deputy mayor of Buzau (2008–2012), while Constantin Boșcodeală was mayor of Buzau (1996–2016).
 Boșcodeală was later convicted in 2015 for abuse of office during the period 2002–2008, by diverting public funds to a football team and other private companies of which he was a shareholder.

-Ciolacu entered national politics in 2012 when he was first elected for a deputy seat in Parliament.
-In 2015 he was elected PSD president for Buzău County, replacing Boșcodeală who stepped down while being investigated.
+Ciolacu entered national politics in 2012, when he was first elected for a deputy seat in Parliament.
+In 2015, he was elected PSD president for Buzău County, replacing Boșcodeală who stepped down while being investigated.
 Ciolacu's election was controversial.
 He ran against Senator Vasile Ion, who eventually withdrew from the race, accusing Ciolacu of rigging the internal elections.
 Ciolacu was re-elected to Parliament in 2016.